"As for the future, your task is not to foresee, but to enable it."- The Wisdom of the Sands, Antoine de Saint-Exupery

-Base Pair is a 23-year-old collaboration of UMMC with Mississippi public and private high schools for STEM education and health career development.
+From a modest start, Base Pair has exerted a significant, positive influence over science education, locally in the Jackson Metro area, throughout the state of Mississippi, regionally in the southeast and nationally through conferences, workshops, and presentations.
+It is a 25-year-old collaboration of UMMC with Mississippi public and private high schools for STEM education and health career development.
 It uses individual mentorship to promote student entry into health sciences professions, enhance teacher professionalism and implement science curriculum reform.

-Initiated in 1992, Base Pair was awarded a Precollege Science Education award from the Howard Hughes Medical Institute in 1994 and received three subsequent Precollege awards through 2012.
-The core element is a biomedical research mentorship program that pairs faculty UMMC with high school students and educators from Murrah High School in the Jackson Public School District (JPSD).
+Initiated in 1992, Base Pair's core element is a biomedical research mentorship program that pairs faculty UMMC with high school students and educators from Murrah High School in the Jackson Public School District (JPSD).

 Teacher professional development and science curriculum enhancement activities have complemented the student participation to create a highly coordinated impetus for science education reform that has generated two innovative, teacher-initiated corollary programs, the Rural Biomedical Initiative (RBI) and the Student Oriented Academic Research (SOAR).